Jkierem/redux-utility/README.md

 ## Usage

-The functions in the library are divided into 4 categories:
+The functions in the library are divided into 6 categories:

 - Actions
 - Hooks
 - Reducers
 - Redux
 - Observable
+- Modules

 Every function inside each module is exported as a named export.
 A plan for rxjs like imports is on the way